Jeyaarikaran/D-FLIPDLOP-NEGEDGE/README.md

   end
 endmodule
 ```
 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:jeyaarikaran P
+RegisterNumber:24002171
 */

 **RTL LOGIC FOR FLIPFLOPS**